 One possible solution to this mess is the way in which breaks are taken.
 Many states suggest or require two fifteen minute breaks and one thirty minute break for every eight hour shift.
 One possible solution is to break the two fifteen minute breaks into four 7 1/2 minute breaks or six five-minute breaks for smokers.
 This allows the same amount of time for breaks but just divides them up into more frequent segments.
 The difficulty with this is tracking it and making sure that again the smokers aren’t stretching their breaks and ending up with an hour and a half worth of breaks while your non-smokers are only getting the standard hour.

 So what are your thoughts and experiences on this topic?
 What solutions have you implemented in your kitchen?
 Is there conflict in your kitchen between smokers and non-smokers?
 Do you believe that smoking during service impairs a cook's ability to taste?
 Do smokers deserve more breaks than the rest of the staff?
 Follow the discussion at Chef's Resources on LinkedIn.

 Did you find the information about

 Smoking Policy in the Kitchen useful?
-Or did you notice something which is missing on this page?
+Or do you have additional info or questions?